The Day of the Test

 - Weapons of any kind

-Additionally, any personal items that you bring to the test site must be stored in a designated secure area.
-This includes watches, wallets, and purses in addition to the following items, which are considered to be prohibited aids:
+Additionally, any personal items that you bring to the test site must be stored in a locker outside of the testing room during the test.
+This includes jewelry, watches, wallets, and purses in addition to the following items, which are considered to be prohibited aids:

 - Cell phones

-- Electronic communication devices, visual or audio recording or listening devices, or any device with an on/off option, including, but not limited to, MP3 players, PDAs, pagers, computers, CDs, removable storage devices, calculator watches, clocks or watches with alarms, spellcheckers, etc.
+- Electronic communication devices, visual or audio recording or listening devices, or any device with an on/off option, including, but not limited to, MP3 players, PDAs, tablets, computers, CD players, removable storage devices, calculator watches, clocks or watches with alarms, spellcheckers, etc.

 - Handwritten or printed materials, such as dictionaries, notebooks, scratch paper, textbooks, etc.